 Many people may have heard about Kobe beef, one of the most expensive beef in the world.
 But the coastal city of Osaka Bay is more than that.
 From taking in the magical view from the longest suspension bridge in the world to exploring the Kitano old district, Kobe has much to offer.

-Once a thriving port town, the city is a Japan place to visit if you want to experience the interesting mix of Western and Japanese culture.
-Come to Kitano-cho Ijinkan (Old Quarter) and you will be treated to about 20 old Western-style cultural properties, all of which are open to the public.
+Once a thriving port town, the city is a Japanese place to visit if you want to experience the interesting mix of Western and Japanese culture.
+Come to Kitano-cho Ijinkan (Old Quarter), and you will be treated to about 20 old Western-style cultural properties, all open to the public.

 When you want something different, try getting lost in the colourful streets of Kobe Chinatown Nankin-machi.
 Lining the streets are various stalls selling mouth-watering street foods.
-Walking while munching on some snacks is just the best thing to do ever, especially when sightseeing marvellous Chinese-inspired architecture.
+Walking while munching on snacks is the best thing ever, especially when sightseeing marvellous Chinese-inspired architecture.

-Even though far apart, the capital city of Ishikawa Prefecture can be easily reached from Tokyo.
-Through a two and a half hour bullet train ride, anyone can take a day trip to Kanazawa to witness its dazzling array of rich heritage.
+Even though they are far apart, the capital city of Ishikawa Prefecture can be easily reached from Tokyo.
+Through a two-and-a-half-hour bullet train ride, anyone can take a day trip to Kanazawa to witness its dazzling array of rich heritage.

-Geisha are one of the most captivating and iconic symbols of Japan tourist travel.
+Geisha are one of Japan's tourist travel most captivating and iconic symbols.
 You can meet these female performance artists in real life by coming to the teahouses in the Higashi Chaya District.
-If you are fascinated by Samurai, Nagamachi - the samurai district - is the place for you.
+If you are fascinated by Samurai, Nagamachi - the Samurai district - is the place for you.

-Many people would tell you to visit the awe-inspiring Kanazawa Castle, but don’t forget to check out the adjacent Kenroku-en.
-This exquisite beautiful landscaped garden is the perfect place to practise shinrin-yoku.
+Many would tell you to visit the awe-inspiring Kanazawa Castle, but don’t forget to check out the adjacent Kenroku-en.
+This exquisite, beautiful landscaped garden is the perfect place to practise shinrin-yoku.

-If you visit Kamakura, It would be a shame to miss Kōtoku-in.
-It is a Buddhist temple, Where the second tallest bronze Buddha statue in Japan resides.
-The Great Buddha statue is 11.4m (37.4 ft) tall sitting upright in the open space surrounded by lush scenery.
-The monumental bronze statue was built in 1252 and has long been a major tourist attraction.
+If you visit Kamakura, It would be a shame to miss Kōtoku-in, a beautiful Buddhist temple.
+The second tallest bronze Buddha statue in Japan.
+The Great Buddha statue stands 11.4m (37.4 ft) tall, sitting upright in the open space surrounded by lush scenery.
+The monumental bronze statue was built in 1252 and has long been a tourist attraction.

-Those who want to immerse themselves in the deep ocean blue, come to Kamakura Yuigahama Beach and your dream will come true.
-It is one of the five beaches of the 4-miles-long coast on Southern Kamakura.
-The water temperature is just perfect, we are sure you will have a great time at this wonderful beach.
+Those who want to immerse themselves in the deep ocean blue, come to Kamakura Yuigahama Beach, and your dream will come true.
+It is one of the five beaches of the 4-mile-long coast on Southern Kamakura.
+The water temperature is just perfect.
+We are sure you will have a great time at this wonderful beach.

-The town is a gateway to Nikko National Park, undoubtedly the main attraction of the region.
+The town is a gateway to Nikko National Park, undoubtedly the region's main attraction.
 It is home to shrines and temples with spectacular mountainous backdrops.

 Here’s another star on your Japan tourist places bucket list: Shirakawago.
-It is renowned for being the cultural heritage site of Shirakawa-go (Shirakawa Village), a UNESCO world heritage site that is unlike anything you’ve seen before.
+It is renowned for being the cultural heritage site of Shirakawa-go (Shirakawa Village), a UNESCO world heritage site.

-The Japanese mountain settlement is known for its thatched-roofed Gassho farmhouses, some of which are over 250 years old.
-These Gassho-style houses are not your typical Japanese farmhouses, they are colossal with 3-feet thick thatched steep roofs.
+The Japanese mountain settlement is known for its thatched-roofed Gassho farmhouses; some are over 250 years old.
+These Gassho-style houses are not your typical Japanese farmhouses.
+They are colossal with 3 feet-thick, thatched steep roofs.

 But let’s not forget about the stunning surroundings that envelop these architectural beauties.
 The Sho River, rice paddies and lush greenery are worth discovering, too.

-The first place most people would visit is Ritsurin Garden, a “special place of scenic beauty”.
+Most people would first visit Ritsurin Garden, a “special place of scenic beauty”.
 This 16th-century cultural asset is considered to be the largest Cultural Property Garden in Japan.
-Covering an area of about 75 hectares (185 acres), there’s much to explore in one of the greatest places to visit in japan.
+Covering an area of about 75 hectares (185 acres), there’s much to explore in one of Japan's greatest places to visit.

 Japan has many Instagrammable and memorable destinations, and Vine Bridges of the Iya Valley is one of them.
 Lies in one of Japan’s least explored regions is the magical vines bridge slithering across the water.

-They are not only captivating but also safe to cross, as the vines are replaced every 3 years and even reinforced with hidden steel and cable.
+They are captivating and safe to cross, as the vines are replaced every three years and even reinforced with hidden steel and cable.

 The Most Beautiful Places In Japan Are A Real Gem To Discover

 Japan is famous for being one of the safest and cleanest countries in the world.
 Therefore, every traveller can have a relatively hassle-free trip to this beautiful nation.
-If you want another destination recommendation, we advise exploring the best places to visit in Switzerland - another safe place to visit.
+If you want another destination recommendation, we advise exploring the best places to visit in Switzerland - another safe place.

 The most beautiful places in Japan are not just limited to towering skyscrapers and mountain ranges.
-At every corner, you will find architectural beauties of all kinds and things to do for a unique experience.
+At every corner, you will find architectural beauties and things to do for a unique experience.
 It’s worth a visit at least once in your life.